linkedin/kafka-monitor/README.md

 ### Run MultiClusterMonitor app to monitor a pipeline of Kafka clusters connected by MirrorMaker
 Edit `config/multi-cluster-monitor.properties` to specify the right broker and zookeeper url as suggested by the comment in the properties file

+Metrics `produce-availability-avg` and `consume-availability-avg` demonstrate whether messages can be properly produced to the source cluster and consumed from the destination cluster.
+See config/multi-cluster-monitor.properties for the full jmx path for these metrics.

 ```
 $ ./bin/kafka-monitor-start.sh config/multi-cluster-monitor.properties